-The KAUST Biosafety Manual should be regarded as the basis for general biosafety guidelines in the laboratory.
+The KAUST Biosafety Manual is a procedure that supports the KAUST Health and Safety Policy.
+This manual should be regarded as the basis for general biosafety guidelines in the laboratory.
 Laboratory personnel will be expected to follow practices outlined in this manual, the BMBL publication, the NIH Guidelines, the KAUST Laboratory Safety Manual, as well as the prudent practices specific to the project(s) in which they are involved.

-3. RESPONSIBILITIES
+3. Responsibilities